Soulfully Made » Main Dish » Fried Cabbage and Sausage

 • Don’t rush the browning process for either the sausage or cabbage – those caramelized bits are where the flavor lives.

-• Cut your cabbage pieces consistently for even cooking, but not too small or they’ll become mushy.
+• Cut your cabbage pieces the same size for even cooking, but not too small or they’ll become mushy.
 You want them to be al dente, with a bit of a bite!

 • Use a pan large enough to give your ingredients room to brown rather than steam.